 1.2.5 5.
 End your experiment

-Once you have significant results for an experiment, you have the choice between keeping the variation A or using variation B. All the devices will display the variation A or B when you validate your choice.
+Once you have significant results for an experiment, you have the choice between keeping the variation A (original) or using a test variation (B,C,etc.).
+All the devices will display the selected variation when you validate your choice.